Swathi971/Lab-Notes/AWS/IAM/README.md

 You will see this page after creating IAM user Retrieve password-> copy the sign in URL- Sign out->Paste it in the new tab- Enter.
 <img src="img_11.png" alt="Home" width="500"/>
 <img src="img_12.png" alt="Home" width="500"/>
-IAM user sign in-> Account ID-> user name- (test- user- M) and password-> Now I have log in as IAM user and region should be North Virginia.
+IAM user sign in-> Account ID-> user name- (testuser) and password-> Now I have log in as IAM user and region should be North Virginia.